-Appoint a Business Development Director to enable strategic development of relationships with long-term, higher value customers.
+Develop strategic relationships with long-term, higher value customers.
 At the same time, ensure the traditional sales and bid team grow contractual sales based on a customer experience which lays the foundation for longer-term, partnering arrangements.

 SUPPORT SERVICE PROCESSES AND SYSTEMS: